 Depending on the selection of call reason, add the matching tag

 - 1 was selected: add tag sales

 - 2 was selected: add tag support

 - 3 was selected: add tag tech

-Now there are two more options left, either call was connected or reached time out:
+Now there are two more options left, either the call was connected or reached the defined time out: